ndrean/godwd/README.md

 # Puma port setup

-React will run on 'localhost:3000" whilst Rails will run on 'localhost:3001'
+React will run on '3000' and Rails will run on port '3001'

 ```ruby
 # /config/puma.rb